proneprune/proneprune/README.md

 ###

 <p align="left">I'm Jonathan a fourth year student at the Royal Institute of Technology in Stockholm.
 I have finished my bachelors degree in IT and am currently pursuing a masters degree in cybersecurity.
-Ontop of my masters degree I am still very interested in software engineering and am trying to improve my knowledge in programming as often as possible.<br><br>- 📚 I'm currently learning Rust and cryptography</p>
+Ontop of my masters degree I am very interested in software engineering and am trying to improve my knowledge in programming as often as possible.<br><br>- 📚 I'm currently learning Rust and cryptography</p>

 ###